-Get in and get out as quickly as possible is the strong suggestion.
+Getting in and getting out as quickly as possible is the strong suggestion.

 The general rant is that Delhi is chaotic, busy and expensive.

-Most of this is perhaps quite true.
-But then there is much to Delhi, a lot's to see.
+Most of this is perhaps quite right.
+But then there is much to Delhi; a lot’s to see.

 Delhi is the microcosm of India.

-It is the food capital, the sufi stronghold, the political capital, the cultural capital, the music capital, the art capital, the fashion capital as well as wheeler dealer's city.
+It is the food capital, the Sufi stronghold, the political capital, the cultural capital, the music capital, the art capital, the fashion capital as well as the wheeler dealer’s city.

-In our view, one should give Delhi 3 clear touring days - this means 4 nights probably.
+In our view, one should give Delhi three clear touring days – this means four nights probably.

-This shall set you up nicely to enjoy and understand rest of India much better.
+This Delhi time shall set you up nicely to enjoy and understand the rest of India much better.

 A possible itinerary could be: